Research profile for

-The unit has two central research perspectives: The historical and sociological research and the psychology and educational studies.
+The section has two central research perspectives: The historical and sociological research and the psychology and educational studies.
 In addition to this, coaching and coaching psychology is a central focus area in the section.

 Moreover, interdisciplinary designed studies using quantitative and/or qualitative approaches are part of the work of the research group.